 BlockQuarry Announces Sponsorship of Zed Run Community Races, a Blockchain-Based Gaming Company

-/EIN News/ -- HOUSTON, April 28, 2023 (GLOBE NEWSWIRE) -- via IBN -- BlockQuarry Corp.
-(OTC: BLQC) (“BlockQuarry” or the “Company”), a Texas-based company with commercial-stage operations in the energy and infrastructure industry, is pleased to announce its sponsorship of the Zed Run community, which is composed of users engaged in Zed Run, a blockchain-based game that uses NFTs to represent racehorses.
+HOUSTON, April 28, 2023 (GLOBE NEWSWIRE) -- via IBN -- BlockQuarry Corp.
+BLQC ("BlockQuarry" or the "Company"), a Texas-based company with commercial-stage operations in the energy and infrastructure industry, is pleased to announce its sponsorship of the Zed Run community, which is composed of users engaged in Zed Run, a blockchain-based game that uses NFTs to represent racehorses.

 As part of its ongoing commitment to innovation and community building, BlockQuarry has teamed up with Warhorse Racing Club to sponsor multiple rounds of community races, which are in-person rounds of Zed Run competition bringing together some of the best and most talented players in the emerging field of blockchain-based gaming.